datakind/data-recipes-ai/CONTRIBUTION.md

 cleanly this could be done, so it isn't an exact replica of the true application, but does capture changes with the flow as well as test the assistant directly.
 The main body of integration tests will test recipes server and the assistant independently.

-Additionally, there were some limitation when implementing in GitHub actions where workaround were implemented until a lter data, namely: promptflow is run on the GitHub actions host rather than in docker, and the promptflow wrapper to call chainlit has to run as a script and kill the script based on a STDOUT string.
+Additionally, there were some limitation when implementing in GitHub actions where workarounds were implemented until a lter data, namely: promptflow is run on the GitHub actions host rather than in docker, and the promptflow wrapper to call chainlit has to run as a script and kill the script based on a STDOUT string.
 These should be fixed in future.

 Code for e2e tests can be found in `flows/chainlit-ui-evaluation` as run by `.github/workflows/e2e_tests.yml`